seantarogers/EtwNServiceBus/README.md

 No, the Consumer service is simply an ETW consumer.
 It can used to just listen for standard application trace events.

-## To Run Solution And View The Trace Results
+## To Run Solution And view the Trace Results

 1. Add an NServiceBus license to C:\NServiceBus\License.xml (skip this step if just interested in the consumer)
 2. Start the Provider, Consumer and Endpoint projects